saiftynet/SCAD/README.md

   saves the .scad file, and also uses openscad to generate images or 3D objects from the script, or open it in openSCAD directly.

+### Planned Features

+The OpenSCAD language itself is very powerful, and some of these may be implented in the module using a "raw" method.
+Indeed, as a mature framework, many modules exist that enhance to its capabilities.
+To be able to use or extend these capabilities through Perl is one  goal of this module.

+*